-8.44 NRW will carry out the role of compliance and enforcement for LDT.
-There will be minimal cost to NRW to carry out this function which will include additional resource and training to undertake the tax-related functions alongside its environmental ones.
+8.44 As per the Cabinet Secretary's announcement on 1 July 2016, NRW will carry out the role of compliance and enforcement for LDT.
+There will be minimal cost to NRW to carry out this function which will include additional resource and training to undertake the tax-related functions alongside their environmental ones.
 As set out in the letter53 from the former Minister for Finance and Government Business, these costs have been considered and NRW will be funded appropriately for their role.
-These costs fall within the envelope announced by the former Minister for Finance and Government Business in November 2015.
+These costs fall within the envelope announced by the Minister for Finance and Government Business in November 2015.